PrajwalMReddy/Pulsar/src/temp/README.md

 ## temp.ast
 This holds all the Abstract Syntax Tree nodes that will be used by the Abstract Syntax Tree Class.

+## temp.analysis
+This holds all the classes that are used for the static analysis of the source code; for now this only includes the type checker.

 ## temp.util
 This holds other classes that aren't strictly needed for compilation but are there for convenience.